gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Versioning/Gapotchenko.FX.Versioning.Semantic/README.md

 ### Type Converter

-`SemanticVersion` includes a `TypeConverter` that enables integration with various .NET frameworks and UI components:
+`SemanticVersion` includes a `TypeConverter` that enables integration with various .NET components:

 ``` C#
 using Gapotchenko.FX.Versioning;